Student loan bankruptcy options and loan discharge

 Table of Contents

 So the courts will be evaluating you on many different criteria to check if undue hardship is the main reason for the discharge.
-This involves these steps.

 Additional factors which are indicating that this situation is not likely to resolve anytime soon and may persist for a significant period of time of the repayment period.

 The borrower has made efforts to stay in good faith to repay the loans in the time period following up to declaring bankruptcy.